Estimated reading time: ( words)

 This is a picture of the dialog box from Microsoft Word 2011.
 Depending on what version of the application you have on your computer, this may look slightly different.
 In any case, you will want to add the full alt text in the Description field and a shorter title in the Title field.
 The title can help the reader decide whether or not they want to read the full description.

-After adding an image to a Google document, slide, or spreadsheet, navigate to the menu: Format > Alt Text.
+After adding an image to a Google document, slide, or spreadsheet, select the image.
+Then Right-click (or control-click) on the image; a menu will appear.
+Select Alt Text, about halfway down the menu.
 The dialog box looks like this:

-Add the full alt text in the Description field and a shorter title in the Title field.
+Add the alt text in the Description field.
+You can also add a shorter title in the Title field.
 The title can help the reader decide whether or not they want to read the full description.

 Web-based content is marked up with HTML code that tells your web browser how to display text and images.
 The HTML image tag looks like this: